 How to get help if you or a loved one are thinking about suicide

 If you’re experiencing suicidal thoughts, please know you’re not alone.
-You can reach out to these resources for help 24/7:
+Reach out to these resources for help 24/7:

 - National Suicide Prevention Lifeline.
 Call 800-273-8255 to connect to a counselor who speaks English or Spanish.